 - a) Definitions: - i) ERS Test Bench: An ERS test bench is either an ES test bench, a Power Electronics test bench and/or an MGU test bench. - ii) ES Test Bench: Test bench facility cell where a complete ES representative of a Formula One ES may be tested.
 This excludes test bench falling into the Engine test bench definition. - iii) MGU Test Bench: Test bench facility cell where an MGU (MGU-H or MGU-K) representative of a Formula One part can be tested.
 This excludes test bench falling into the Engine test bench definition. - iv) Power Electronics Test Bench: Test bench facility cell where an ERS Control Unit, representative of a Formula One part can be tested.
 This excludes test bench falling into the Engine test bench definition. - v) Test Bench Occupancy Hours: Time interval between first work in the bench and last work in the bench in any 24 hours calendar day.
 Work can be organized in shifts but only two shifts of occupancy may be carried out in any one calendar day.
-The first shift of occupancy will be deemed to commence the first time the current in or out of the tested system is above 1 Amp or when MGU speed is above 100 rpm on a given calendar day, or at the start of the calendar day if these criteria are already met, and will end at a time, declared by the competitor, when these criteria are no more met on the same calendar day.
-A second shift of occupancy will be deemed to commence the first time the current in or out of the tested system is above 1 Amp or when MGU speed is above 100 rpm following the end of the first shift of occupancy (on the same calendar day) and will end, either when these criteria are no more met for the last time on the same calendar day or, at the end of the calendar day in the event a run is still in progress - vi) Test Bench Operation Hours: Time with current in or out of the tested system above 10 Amps or time with MGU speed above 1000 rpm. - vii) ERS Testing: Restricted ERS Testing is any testing by a PU manufacturer, or any Related Party of that PU manufacturer, or any agent or sub-contractor of the PU manufacturer or any of its Related Parties, in a test environment of a complete or incomplete F1 ERS system, but always including at least 3 out of 5 of the main ERS components (ES, CU-H, CU-K, MGU-K, MGU-H) in order to measure any parameters related to the function of this assembly.
+The first shift of occupancy will be deemed to commence the first time the current in or out of the tested system is above 1 Amp or when MGU speed is above 100 rpm on a given calendar day, or at the start of the calendar day if these criteria are already met, and will end at a time, declared by the Competitor, when these criteria are no more met on the same calendar day.
+A second shift of occupancy will be deemed to commence the first shift of occupancy is above 1 Amp or when MGU speed is above 1 Amp or when MGU speed is above 1 Amp or or out of the tested system is above 1 and will end, either when these criteria are no more met for the last time on the same calendar day or, at the end of the calendar day in the event a run is still in progress - vi) Test Bench Operation Hours: Time with current in or out of the tested system above 10 Amps or time with MGU speed above 1000 rpm. - vii) ERS Testing: Restricted ERS Testing is any testing by a PU manufacturer, or any Related Party of that PU manufacturer, or any agent or sub-contractor of the PU manufacturer or any of its Related Parties, in a test environment of a complete or incomplete F1 ERS system, but always including at least 3 out of 5 of the main ERS components (ES, CU-H, CU-K, MGU-K, MGU-H) in order to measure any parameters related to the function of this assembly.
 Testing falling into the scope of the Engine dyno limitation are outside this restriction.
 Any sign off test or end of line test are included.